 The University has already established a website to allow donors to contribute to the University by credit card via the internet.
 Due to the need to track donations accurately and provide appropriate receipts for tax deduction purposes, all donations should be directed through the Ways to Give website.
 You may wish to link the site for your school with this donation site.

 Yes, because e-commerce activities involve the electronic transmission of financially sensitive information, including possibly credit card numbers or University account numbers, you must exercise care to ensure that this information is not made available to unauthorized persons.
-Please refer to the University of Pittsburgh Payment Card Industry Technology Guidelines for more information.
+Please refer to the Payment Card Industry Data Security Standards for more information.